brod2240/ufid_reader/README.md

   * Button was not developed so mode has to manually edited
     * This can be done in UFIDReader/src/main.py by changing the parameter to 1 for mode in the validate function which is called in the process_scan function
   * Exams search filter latency
     * Due to the amount of searchable fields for each course the dynamic search filter takes a few seconds to show the results
+  * Filter Breaks Pagination
+    * When the filter/search bar is used it breaks the pagination allowing more results than what is laid out in the pagination
+    * To fix this issue it might be a better idea to not do dynamic filtering but rather have a form which when submitted filters based on the fields entered.
+  * Data is only encrypted at rest
+    * Data is not encrypted in transit
+    * Anyone who obtains the database file will not be able to access the information without the key
+    * However, anyone who uses the API calls will be able to get the information since the routing decrypts the data
+    * To fix this issue the data should be encrypted before being sent and decrypted when received.
   * Kiosk frame latency
+  *

 \
 **Main Bugs/Issues (Release Candidate and Beta Test):**